 While some of your prospects are going to just be looking for general pest control services (which you should have a landing page for), you want to make sure to have other landing pages that are targeting more specific services.

 You have prospects looking for treatments for spiders, mosquitoes, termites, and the list goes on and on.
-Each of these have specific user intent, and should have content that meets those expectations.
+Each of these has specific user intent, and should have content that meets those expectations.

 Create unique tracking phone numbers for each service

 Each of the landing pages you created should have tracking phone numbers added to them.
 This allows you to have much deeper insight into what service people are calling for and which of your campaigns is outperforming the others.

 There are many call tracking services on the market that will get you what you need, but here are some of the ones we recommend: